tiessesseloemba/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 A projectile is launched with an initial velocity $v_0$ at an angle $\theta$ from the horizontal.
 The motion can be broken down into horizontal (x) and vertical (y) components:

-•	Horizontal motion (constant velocity in the absence of air resistance):$
+•	Horizontal motion (constant velocity in the absence of air resistance):

 $x(t) = v_0 \cos(\theta) t$

 •	Vertical motion (with acceleration due to gravity g):

 $y(t) = v_0 \sin(\theta) t - \frac{1}{2} g t^2$